 She leaned back.
 “No. I mean wizard.
 Girls can be anything boys can be, even stupid, stupid.”

 “That’s not what I meant.”

 “Yes, it is.”

 “Okay, maybe it is,” Avril admitted and wondered where he should take her.
-She was too naïve, too vulnerable, to leave out here in the wastelands, and the trader posts he stopped at were no place for a pretty, naïve woman.
+There was clearly something wrong with her, and she was too naïve, too vulnerable, to leave out here in the wastelands, but the trader posts he stopped at were no place for a pretty, naïve woman either.

 To give himself time to think, he asked, “Why are you looking for me?”